tazama-lf/docs/Product/configuration-management.md

 | `cfg` | The configuration version attribute specifies the unique version of the rule configuration that was used by the processor to determine this result. |
 | `termId` | The unique identifier for the rule outcome. |

-### The weight list object
+### The weights object

-The `wghts` object is an array that contains the sub-rule references and the associated weights for each rule outcome
+The `wghts` object is an array that contains the sub-rule references and the associated weights for each rule outcome.

 | **Attribute** | **Description** |
 | `ref` | Every rule processor is capable of reporting a number of different outcomes, but only a single outcome from the complete set is ultimately delivered to the typology processor.
 Each unique outcome is defined by a unique sub-rule reference identifier to differentiate the delivered outcome from the others.<br><br>The unique combination of `id`, `cfg` and `ref` attributes references a unique outcome from each rule processor and allows the typology processor to apply a unique weighting to that specific outcome. |